nurkiewicz/spring-data-jdbc-repository/README.md

 		}
 	}

 First of all we use [`@Repository`](http://static.springsource.org/spring/docs/3.0.x/api/org/springframework/stereotype/Repository.html) annotation to mark DAO bean.
 It enables persistence exception translation.
-Also such annotated classes are discovered by CLASSPATH scanning.
+Also such annotated beans are discovered by CLASSPATH scanning.

 As you can see we extend `JdbcRepository<Comment, Integer>` which is the central class of this library, providing implementations of all `PagingAndSortingRepository` methods.
 Its constructor has three required dependencies: `RowMapper`, [`RowUnmapper`](https://github.com/nurkiewicz/spring-data-jdbc-repository/blob/master/src/main/java/com/blogspot/nurkiewicz/jdbcrepository/RowUnmapper.java) and table name.
 You may also provide ID column name, otherwise default `"id"` is used.